-Well aware of Washington's tenure at the House, Sparks edited the first three of his twelve volumes of Washington's letters here.
+Well aware of Washington's tenure at the

-He relished the thought of working on these books in the very rooms where the general had once penned letters.
-Following the publication of the first volumes in the mid-1830s, the House was referred to - in such periodicals as The Family Magazine in 1843 - as "Washington's Headquarters in Cambridge."
+umes in the mid-1830s, the House was referred to - in such periodicals as The Family Magazine in 1843 - as "Washington's Headquarters in Cambridge."

 In 1843 Nathan Appleton bought the House from Mrs. Craigie's estate as a wedding gift for his daughter Fanny and her husband, Henry Longfellow.
-In the New England tradition of calling a house by its previous owner's name, the nally have connoted Mr. Craigie's extravagant lifestyle.
+In the New England tradition of calling a house by its previous owner's name, the Longfellow family referred to their home as "Craigie House" or "The Craigie."
+In his letters Henry most often chose to say "The Craigie."
+Fanny and Henry (and other immediate family) sometimes humorously spoke of "Castle Craigie," which may originally have connoted Mr. Craigie's extravagant lifestyle.
 On special occasions and in correspondence, the Longfellow family also used "Washington's Headquarters."
 To this day some Longfellow descendants say "Craigie House" to designate their ancestral home.